inkscape/lib2geom/src/2geom/cython-bindings/report.md

 Not everything is provided, but there should be enough functionality to have total control over Path's curves.

+##`_cy_conicsection`
+Circle and ellipse classes. ratQuad and xAx from conic-section should also go there.

+##`utils.py`
+Only a simple function to draw curve/path to Tk windows and regular N-agon creating fucntion reside there, useful mainly for debugging

+##`wrapper.py`
+Script used to cut the most trivial part of creating bindings, writing .pxd declarations, extension type and other functions.
+It's pretty tailored into 2geom, but I guess after some work one could make it more generic.

 ##General Issues
 Exceptions coming from C++ code are not handled yet, they actually crash the program.
-Simplest solution is adding `except +` after every method that possibly raises exceptions (I hope to do this before GSoC ends), but traces won't look that nice.
+Simplest solution is adding `except +` after every method that possibly raises exceptions, but traces won't look that nice.

 cython has some kind of problem with docstrings, it doesn't write function's argument to them, just ellipsis.
 This can be addresed by specifying all